shoreyarchit/Black-Friday-Sales-Analysis/README.md

 The objective of ABC retail stores is to set optimal prices for the products on Black Friday sales day so that it can make maximum revenue.
 This problem is interesting and equally challenging.
-The study of past behavior of customers of ABC store and analyze their purchase patterns with help of machine learning to predict the purchase price for the different product can solve this potential problem and help ABC to achieve their objective.
+The study of past behavior of customers of ABC store and analyze their purchase patterns with help of machine learning to predict the purchase price for the different product can solve this potential problem and help ABC to achieve their objectives.